Bjoejan/practice-repo/README.md

 # Example Repository

-This is a sample repo, hello world!
+This is a practice repo, hello world!

+Here Im putting my practice code.